LGBTplus mental health

 For some people ‘coming out’ for the first time can be exciting and liberating.
 For others it can be difficult.
 It could be a combination of the two.
-It may not be a one-off event but something you do many times during your life.

-If you experience homophobia, biphobia or transphobia, you may turn these feelings inwards.
+If you experience homophobia, biphobia, or transphobia, you may turn these feelings inwards.
 This may lead to negative feelings about your own sexuality or gender identity.
 This can be called ‘internalised homophobia or transphobia’.

 Coming out to at least one supportive person, such as a friend or a work colleague, may lessen feelings of depression.
 It can increase your overall sense of wellbeing and self-esteem, compared to someone who doesn’t come out at all.